 Research-Track Postdoc RA 5

-Member, RA 5: Building Digital Communities
+Academic Coordinator, RA 5: Building Digital Communities

 Lindsey Drury is a historian whose research addresses 'literary dances' and the history of dance's performative intermediation.
 As a Postdoc member of the Cluster of Excellence Temporal Communities: Doing Literature in the Global Perspective, Drury works alongside her colleages in "RA5, Building Digital Communities" to bring a digital humanist perspective to the Cluster and draws from digital humanities methods to develop her Postdoctoral research project, "In the Mirror of ‘Pagan Dance’: North American indigenous dance and the quest for European origins".